 - In a stand mixer, mix all of your ingredients until well combined.
 This may take a few minutes.

 - Pour the mixture into a cake pan and bake at 350°F for 30 minutes or until a toothpick comes out clean.

-- Drizzle some paleo egg nog on top of the cake and top with some freshly grated nutmeg.
+- Drizzle Paleo egg nog on top of the cake and top with freshly grated nutmeg.